Ahmed-Hajhamed/Shazam-like-Song-Identifier/README.md

     python app.py
     ```

--Load songs by double-clicking the graphs.
+--Load songs by double-clicking the graphs.
--Mix songs using the slider to adjust the weighted average.
+--Mix songs using the slider to adjust the weighted average.
--View matching results in the table.
+--View matching results in the table.
--Use the media players to listen to and seek through the songs.
+--Use the media players to listen to and seek through the songs.
--To create a custom database of music:
+--To create a custom database of music:
-  -Add your folder of music to ```bash process_folder("path_to_folder")``` function in FeatureExtraction.py.
+  --Add your folder of music to ```bash process_folder("path_to_folder")``` function in FeatureExtraction.py.
 Make sure all audio files are in the subfolder.
-  -Run ```bash FeatureExtraction.py ``` to create the database and you are ready to go!
+  --Run ```bash FeatureExtraction.py ``` to create the database and you are ready to go!

 Requirements